 Geographical location | Brazil and Amazon region |

-Agathina emperor has sexual dimorphism.
+Agathina Emperor has sexual dimorphism.
 Males have purple wings with orange spots, whereas females are brown with dark orange bands.
 They are medium-sized and have a wingspan of 2 inches.

 One can easily find these species in Brazil and the Amazon region.
 They mostly feed on animals, rotting matter, and plants.